 Distance from Santa Fe:

-Head north on US-84 W from Santa Fe, then take NM-502 W toward Los Alamos.
-Follow signs to NM-4 and the entrance to Bandelier National Monument.⮕ Jemez Springs
+Start by heading north on US-84 W from Santa Fe.
+Then take NM-502 W toward Los Alamos, and follow the signs to NM-4 and Bandelier National Monument.
+You’ll feel the stress melt away as soon as you reach the canyon.4.
+Soak in natural hot springs in Jemez Springs

 Location: